Even as headlines about the retail apocalypse returned after widely expected store closures were announced...hope was palatable.

 Indeed, it did.

-Those retailers who are looking to compete in 2019 can take these experts’ thoughts as either a validation of their own strategies or a wake-up call.
+Those retailers who are looking to compete can take these experts’ thoughts as either a validation of their own strategies or a wake-up call.

-And if it’s a wake-up call on customer service and selling the 70% of shoppers who leave your store without making a purchase, make a call to me.
+And if it’s a wake-up call on customer service and selling the 70% of shoppers who leave your store without making a purchase, join other smart retail brands and make a call to me.

 Get our weekly newsletter updates.
 Read our mailing consent T&Cs here